FDA Approves New Treatment for Diabetic Retinopathy

 EYLEA works by inhibiting the vascular endothelial growth factor (VEGF) and joins other anti-VEGF injections like Avastin (bevacizumab) and Lucentis (ranibizumab) as approved treatments for diabetic retinopathy.
 Notably ELYEA is the only anti-VEGF approved for two different dosing options to treat diabetic retinopathy, every four weeks or every eight weeks.

 It is estimated that eight million people in the U.S. have diabetic retinopathy, and the disease is the leading cause of blindness among working-age American adults.
 The approval was based on the results of the PANORAMA trial, a one-year phase 3 trial involving 402 patients at varying stages of diabetic retinopathy.
-The results were impressive — 80% of patients receiving EYLEA every eight weeks showed significant signs of improvement, compared to just 15% in the control group.
+The results were impressive—80 percent of patients receiving EYLEA every eight weeks showed significant signs of improvement, compared to just 15 percent in the control group.

 It is recommended that people living with diabetes have annual eye exams to check for signs of diabetic retinopathy, as early intervention and treatment are key in reducing the risk of blindness.

-To learn more about all the great T1D research being funded by JDRF, visit their research and impact page here.
+To learn more about all the great type 1 diabetic (T1D) research being funded by JDRF, visit their research and impact page here.